AndreWohnsland/CocktailBerry/docs/commands.md

 There is also a `--help` flag to get information on the program, or it's sub-commands.
 You can use this to get information on the commands when running locally.

+!!! info "Used Auto Setup?"
+    If you installed over the setup script, the program will usually started over the `~/launcher.sh` file.
+    When you want to use other than the default options, change the `~/launcher.sh` file accordingly.
+    Just add the flags or their according values to the `python runme.py` command.

 ## The Main Program

 This is usually what you want to run.